saucelabs/sauce-docs/docs/secure-connections/sauce-connect/installation.md

 ## Log File

-Once you've started using Sauce Connect, a log file called _sc.log_ will populate in your computer's directory.
+Once you've started using Sauce Connect, a log file will populate in your computer's directory.
+The log file name depends on whether [--tunnel-name](/dev/cli/sauce-connect-proxy/#--tunnel-name-or---tunnel-identifier) was used.
+For _anonymous_ tunnels, a log file name would be _sc.log_, for _named_ tunnels, a log file name would be _sc-TUNNEL_NAME.log_

-The location will vary, depending on your operating system.
+The location of the log file will vary, depending on your operating system.
 For Mac and Linux, the sc.log will use a tmp folder.
 For Windows, it'll use the current working directory.

 <table>
   <tr>